qbqbqbqbqbqb/qubit-pipeline/README.md

 # qubit-pipeline

-This is the main pipeline for Qubit (AI VTuber).
+This is the main pipeline for Qubit.

 > **Architecture note**: For the full layered model and responsibilities, see the `src/qubit/` subdirectories (each has its own README where relevant).
 The system follows a strict Separation of Concerns with these primary layers: